 Figure E2i.
-Expenditure on biodiversity in the UK, 2000-01 to 2015-16.
+Expenditure on biodiversity in the UK, 2000-01 to 2016-17.

-1. Deflated using UK Gross Domestic Product Deflator.

-- 2. Non-governmental spend is net of government funding. - 3.
-Small revisions to past data as a result of improved estimation methodology can mean this chart is not directly comparable to previously published versions.
+- 1. Deflated using UK Gross Domestic Product (GDP) deflator. - 2.
+Wherever possible, NGO spend is net of government funding. - 3.
+There may be some minor inconsistencies in the reporting of expenditure on UK biodiversity from one year to the next. - 4.
+Revisions to past data series as a result of improved estimation methodology or access to additional data mean the chart (and figures) are not directly comparable to those presented in previous publications (see the background section of the online fiche for further details).

-Source: Defra, Her Majesty's Treasury.
+Source: Defra, HM Treasury.